slackalaxy/sboutils/README.md

 [i] libbonoboui
 [i] libgnomemm
 ```
 Searching can be done either by name or keywords.
-Let's find stuff that sounds like **clamav**, by `sboask find clamav`.
-This returns a list, showing the category:
+Searching for stuff with "clamav" in the name, by `sboask find clamav`, will output a list, showing the category:
 ```
 bash-5.1$ sboask find clamav
 network/clamav-unofficial-sigs